EgosOwn/onionr/CONTRIBUTING.md

 For any non-trivial changes, please get in touch with us first to discuss your plans.

 Please try to use a similar coding style as the project.
+We like PEP-8 despite being lazy with it in the past.

 **Thanks for contributing to Onionr!**